 A Time to Kiln – Red Bank

 No patience to wait seven days?
 In addition to pottery painting, this charming studio provides projects to make and take home the same day.
-Choose from acrylic painting on canvas or make a mosaic.
+Choose from acrylic painting on canvas or wood, or make a mosaic.
 Little ones can stuff a cuddly critter, dress it up in an outfit or T-shirt, and leave with a new friend.